- Public Policy

 Explore a public policy minor and learn how you can make a difference in the world.

-Undergraduates who minor in public policy often describe it as the perfect way to better understand how policy affects all aspects of society—from urban development, international relations, and technological change to health care, education, and the law.
+Undergraduates who minor in public policy (PBPL) often describe it as the perfect way to better understand how policy affects all aspects of society in which they might be interested — from law, health care, and education, to international development and technological change, to domestic politics.

 The Public Policy Minor is open to Dartmouth undergraduates from all majors who seek a coherent program of study in the broadly defined field of public policy.
 This program prepares students for careers in a variety of policy-related fields, including jobs in policy analysis, research and not-for-profit organizations, and as consultants for business and government entities.